b7w/bviewer/docs/ref/architecture.rst

 .. index:: Image processing

 | All image resizing happens in separate processes via `Redis Queue <http://python-rq.org/>`__.
   The result stored in :ref:`cache <CONF_VIEWER_CACHE_PATH>`.
-If image is bigger link created.
+  On full image downloading or if :ref:`size <CONF_VIEWER_IMAGE_SIZE>` is bigger than real image, link created.
-  Cache name calculate from file last change time and resize options.
+  Cache file name calculated from last change time and resize options.
 Task added when first access happened.
   Image fully private and controlled by app, from outside there is no access to cache.
-  To get image application send back special header, and nginx serve it manually.
+  To get image, application send back special header, and nginx serve it manually.
   To read more go `wiki.nginx.org <http://wiki.nginx.org/X-accel>`__.

 | For now there is one *feature*, while images resizing - django process hang.